 There are countless products created to improve the comfort of your bed and bedroom.
-There are also many that help with key factors which affect sleep, such as sound, light, and temperature.
+There are also many that can help with key factors that affect sleep, such as sound, light, and temperature.

 An important part of what I do here at No Sleepless Nights is independent reviews.
 For each of the categories below, you’ll find helpful comparisons and in-depth reviews of the latest sleep products.

 Mattress toppers are a great way to breathe life into an aging mattress.
 They can also completely change the softness or firmness of your current mattress, and at a lower price than replacing it altogether.

 A memory foam mattress can provide you with support for pains and aches, wool can help you keep cool in those roasting summer months.
 And for the ultimate ‘sleeping on a cloud’ experience, there’s a range of soft fabrics to choose from.